 Salami - my favorite is the dried salami with the white coating, but you can also use regular packaged sliced salami if you don't want the hassle of slicing the sausage

-Sun-dried tomatoes - julienne sliced adds that extra touch
+Sun-dried tomatoes - julienne sliced adds that extra gourmet touch

 Each person will get two of them.
 This meal seriously will get me through a hard day of climbing!

-Tuna and crackers - I love the Sunkist single serving packets with different flavors, and you can use any cracker that packs well like as Wheat Thins, Triscuits, water crackers, or saltines
+Tuna and crackers - I love the Sunkist single serving packets with different flavors (lemon pepper and ranch are my favorite), and you can use any cracker that packs well like as Wheat Thins, Triscuits, water crackers, or even saltines

-Any Mountain House - these have become my favorite and go to meal for the end of a day.
+Any Mountain House - these are a crowd pleaser at the end of a day.
 I think the price point is fair considering you don't need to clean any pots or burn fuel simmering anything, you just need to pour boiling water into the bag itself and let it sit!
 My favorites are the Lasagna, Beef Stroganoff, and Chili Mac.
 For long trips we'll get the large can with 10 servings and divvy up a single serving into a ziplock bag for each night.
-Because they last so long, I'll usually stock up on the bi-annual REI 20% off sale
+Because they last so long, I'll usually stock up on the bi-annual REI 20% off sale.

 Instant potatoes - I always go for the Idahoan packets since they have a variety of delicious and rich flavors.
 These serve so well as a side with any Mountain House meal, and are super filling while being easy to pack.

-A cheaper alternative to freeze-dried meals are the Knorrs Pasta Side dishes that you can find in any grocery.
-These used to be our go to dinner choice because of their price point, but you do have to clean the pot at the end and use more fuel to simmer the pasta for several minutes.
+Freeze dried meals can get expensive, so a cheaper alternative is the Knorrs Pastas that you can find in any grocery.
+These used to be our go to dinner choice because of their incredible price point and variety of flavors, but you do end up using a bit more fuel to simmer the pasta, and you will have to clean the pot at the end of your meal.

 A big part of backpacking is the snacks!
 It's important to always keep your energy up on the trail and be continuously snacking throughout the day.
 For long trips I'll divvy up my snacks for each day into ziplock bags to make sure I'm rationing and eating enough each day.
 Some of my favorite trail snacks include: